 He’s twice the person I am, she thought with shame, turning toward her room.
 But I’m just finding it hard to care any more.

 Everything had been taken from her.
 Why not Peprin, too?
 It made sense.
-Her hatred for Hallandren grew a little more firm as she pushed her way into her room.
+Her hatred for Hallandren grew a little more firm as she stepped into her room.

 I need to sleep, she thought.
 Maybe after that, I can figure out just what in the name of the Colors I’m doing in this kingdom.

 On one thing she remained firm.
 She was going to learn how to Awaken.
-The Vivenna from before, the one who had a right to stand up tall and pronounce Breath to be unholy, no longer had a place in her.
+The Vivenna from before--the one who had a right to stand up tall and pronounce Breath to be unholy--no longer had a place in her.
 That woman could have avoided learning to Awaken.
-The real Vivenna, however, had no right.
-She hadn’t come to Hallandren to save her sister.
+The real Vivenna, however, hadn’t come to Hallandren to save her sister.
 She’d come because she couldn’t stand having her importance taken from her.

 She’d learn.
 That was her punishment.